iztiar/iztiar-core/schemas/imqtt-client.schema.md

 This should be the preferred way of configuring a IMqttClient when possible.

+### URI

+If not _feature_ is found in the configuration, then an URI is searched for.
+It is expected to be a full URI.

 ### hostname, port

-If no feature is configured, it is always possible to just specifiy a hostname and a port.
+If no feature nor an URI are configured, it is always possible to just specifiy a hostname and a port.

 If nothing is configured at all, then the interface is able to provide a default port.